Inquisitive-Geek/Tidying_Human_Act_Recog_Data/Codebook.md

 # Codebook
 ## The following Codebook contains some brief info of all the variables used in the tidy data set.
-No description has been provided as the variable names chosen as very
+No description has been provided as the variable names chosen as very descriptive.
-  descriptive.
 The corresponding field length is provided next to the variable name.
 In case any categorical values are used or some descriptions needed, they are mentioned below the variable with a tab separation from the left margin.
+Please do open the file in notepad to see the correct formatting.

 Subject		2
 	1-30